On polynomials of small range sum: Introduction

 {At the end of this section, we outline the proof of our results while presenting the organisation of the paper.
-In section 2, we summarize the basic facts concerning polynomials over finite fields and set the main notations of the paper.
+In Section 2, we summarize the basic facts concerning polynomials over finite fields and set the main notation of the paper.
+Next, we present the proof of an auxiliary result concerning the sum of Legendre symbols evaluated on translates of a set of density $1/2$ in Subsection 2.1.
+This is closely related to the parameters of the Paley graph, and might be of independent interest as well.
 The core of the proof of our main result, Theorem \ref{thm:main}, is carried out in Section 3.
 First we show that polynomials of degree $\frac {p-1}2$ with range sum $p$ are fully reducible and have distinct roots.
-Then we prove a list of identities involving the leading coefficient ($\LC$, for brief) of the polynomial, the roots and the elements of the range.
-Using affine transformation, we may suppose that the $\LC$ is positive and is at most $\frac{p-1}2$.
+Then we prove a list of identities involving the leading coefficient ($\LC$, for brevity) of the polynomial, the roots and the elements of the range.
+Using an affine transformation, we may suppose that the $\LC$ is positive and is at most $\frac{p-1}2$.
 From the identities, we will deduce that the leading coefficient cannot take a value greater than $1$ and smaller than $\frac{p-1}2$.
-Here we distinguish between three cases depending on the value of the $\LC$, and use several tricks beside a deeper result which is related to the Hasse-Weil bound.
+Here we distinguish between three cases depending on the value of the $\LC$, and use several tricks besides a deeper result which is related to the Hasse-Weil bound.
 At the end of this section, we handle the cases $\LC(P)=1$ and $\LC(P)=\frac{p-1}2$ separately and show the uniqueness of the polynomial in both cases, up to affine transformation.
-Next we present the proof of the aforementioned result concerning the sum of Legendre symbols evaluated on translates of a set in Section 4.
-This might be of independent interest as well.
-Finally, for large enough primes we derive the Lovász-Schrijver theorem from our result in Section 5 and pose some open problems in Section 6.}
+Finally, for large enough primes we derive the Lovász-Schrijver theorem from our result in Section 4 and pose some open problems in Section 5.}